jmelancon5817/viewGuru/README.md

 The dashboard component shows you the list of all uploaded videos and their stats and optimization status.
 You can also use the search bar to find a specific video, as well as the sort feature.

+- Currently displaying the 20 most popular videos at the time of development.

 ![dashboard](public/images/dashboard.png)

 Videos that have been processed will be denoted with the check icon.